rackerlabs/riss/service-design/selecting-an-event-channel.md

 * Should offer the ability for clients to publish or consume events in either XML or JSON, and adapt from one format to another transparently
 * Should optionally validate event notifications against a per-channel schema to ensure that producers only produce event notifications that conform to the published representation contract

+TODO: add something about a batch / bulk API capability

 ## Alternatives

 The following technologies were considered as part of objectively evaluating this decision point: